 - Combine the spinach mixture, the basil, garlic, and sun-dried tomatoes (if using) with the base dip.
 Add the lemon juice and salt and pepper to taste.
 It’s ready!

-Chop the sauteed spinach into small pieces.
-Make the base dip.
-Combine the spinach, basil, garlic, and sun-dried tomatoes with the base dip.
-Add lemon juice and salt and pepper to taste.
+Combine the spinach mixture, the basil, garlic, and sun-dried tomatoes (if using) with the base dip.
+Add the lemon juice and salt and pepper to taste.
+It’s ready!

 If you’re gluten-free, or just don’t want a bread bowl, this Hot Spinach Dip is tasty served with corn chips.